Cholineusz/QtSmartEntity/README.md

 * User defined classes based on SmartEntity

 ## Limitations:
-* Only pointers to classes based on SmartEntity
+* Only pointers to objects are processed
 * QLists in QLists
 * Constructors of defined classes must have Q_INVOKABLE